 How To Prepare Public Administration Optional

-Some of the things which we must understand in to Prepare Public Administration Optional.
-Public Administration is very tricky optional to score well in UPSC exam.
+Some of the things which we must understand into Prepare Public Administration Optional.
+Public Administration is very tricky optional to score well in the IAS UPSC coaching center in Pune exam.

-- The most important thing in pub-ad is conceptual clarity.
-Unfortunately most of us rely completely on coaching notes and end up having only superficial knowledge which is very dangerous in present setup of UPSC exam and especially in pub-ad.
+- The most important thing in the pub-ad is conceptual clarity.
+Unfortunately, most of us rely completely on coaching notes and end up having only superficial knowledge which is very dangerous in the present setup of the UPSC exam and especially in the pub-ad.

 - Until and unless you have conceptual clarity you won’t be able to understand the question in the first place.

 - All of us write answers in pub-ad and feel that we have written it well but the problem is most of us interpret questions differently and end up writing different answers.
 The correct interpretation of the question will only happen if your concepts are clear.